Rich and creamy Vegan Broccoli Quiche is easy enough for a weeknight dinner but feels fancy enough for a holiday or date night meal!

 To make the tofu filling, you truly just toss everything into your blender and puree until it's completely smooth.
 You don't need a fancy blender to do this.
 Any blender can handle this recipe!

 Pour the rest of the filling over the broccoli and onions, and use a spoon to smooth the top.
 For an even flatter top, you can lift the pan a couple of inches off of the counter, then drop it down.
 Repeat this a few times to flatten out the filling even more.

 You'll see below that there's a cooling time listed for this recipe, and I do recommend you wait the extra 20 minutes.
 The filling will be very soft until it cools.
 It needs time to set, just like an egg-based quiche would.

-If broccoli and spring onions aren't your thing, that's OK!
-You really just need about 3 1/2 cups of whatever veggies you want to use.
+If broccoli and green onions aren't your thing, that's OK!
+You really just need about 3 ½ cups of whatever cooked vegetables you want to use.
 You don't need to cook spinach or tomatoes ahead of time, because they soften so quickly in the oven.

 - 1 cup button mushrooms sauteed with 2 cups chopped asparagus